alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 Otherwise you don’t need a licence.

-[If you supply medicines in the UK that you've imported from outside the EEA, is it really correct that you don't need a wholesaler licence?
+[If you supply medicines in the UK that you've imported from outside the EEA, is it correct that you don't need a wholesaler licence?
 This appears to contradict https://www.gov.uk/guidance/apply-for-manufacturer-or-wholesaler-of-medicines-licences which says 'to sell or supply medicines to anyone other than the patient using the medicine, you need a wholesaler licence']

 ###If you need to apply for a licence